MicrosoftDocs/microsoft-salescopilot-docs/articles/introduction.md

 > [!NOTE]
 > Sales Copilot is not supported in Government Community Cloud (GCC), including USG, and Department of Defense (DoD).

 ## Supported languages

 To see the list of supported languages, see [Supported languages](supported-languages.md).

+## Sales Copilot on mobile devices

+Sales Copilot is not supported on mobile devices.

 ### See also